|

 Sample Publications

-Van der Hoort B, Guterstam A & Ehrsson HH., Being Barbie: the size of one's own body determines the perceived size of the world.
-PLoS One 2011 May 25; 6(5): e20195. pdf
+van der Hoort B., Guterstam A., & Ehrsson H. H. Being Barbie: the size of one's own body determines the perceived size of the world.
+PLoS One 2011 May 25; 6(5): e20195.
+PDF

 Contact

-Björn van der Hoort, MSc
+Björn van der Hoort, PhD

 Department of Neuroscience